Please select a case study for more information.

 By ensuring that all information was collated accurately, and appropriate project timelines agreed upon, the project was delivered on time.

 It was the responsibility of the Unity team and the THMG team to ensure that standards on both sides were maintained.

 At a high level, Unity ensured compliance with ISO qualifications and with all Royal Mail guidelines.

 In addition, all parties have to be mindful of FSA regulations relating to the timely delivery of mail.
 In the event of a delay, Unity follow the process through on the data and print production system and then pass over to the mail provider for last mile analysis.

-Since the project went live, CPF have enjoyed a solution that has removed their dependence on an in-house post room allowing them to focus on their core business.
+Since the project went live, the client has enjoyed a solution that has removed their dependence on an in-house post room allowing them to focus on their core business.

 In the last SLA meeting, Unity scored 8/10 with regards to the accurate and effective print and mailing of their documents.

 Haigh Consultancy Services Ltd., The Cresent, King Street, Leicester, LE1 6RX

 +44 (0) 116 254 1978

 WEBSITE TERMS AND CONDITIONS for www.haigh-cs.co.uk